hychan48/nuxt-mystery-country-quiz-practice/README.md

   * check if visible on map
 2. Africa, Asia, Europe, North America, Oceania, South America

+# potential improvements / optimizations
+* LandMass is currently kinda ignored.
+* None should get rid of continents Africa, Asia,
+* France is special.
+Belongs to both sides of the world

 # bugged country
 Nigeria -> Niger auto completion. so the last letter is bugged